 Ian is a PhD candidate within the Institute of International Management.
-Broadly, he is interested in the Sociology of Work, and more specifically, he is interested in investigating teamwork in the labour process between professional and non-professional work.
-His study involves a qualitative investigation of four case study organisations, two in IT and two in manufacturing.
+Broadly, he is interested in the Sociology of Work, and more specifically, he is interested in investigating the contradictions managers face in regards to the work organisation of software development.

 PhD research description

 Ian's research is concerned with the contradictions managers face in regard to the work organisation of software development.
 His research is concerned with a qualitative comparison between tech co-ops and more traditionally owned tech organisations with the participant observation and semi structured interviews as his methods.
 Ian is interested in concepts such as hierarchy, control, autonomy and empowerment.
 He is looking to explain variations between co-ops and non co-ops in relation to the aforementioned concepts.